zfifteen/prime-gap-lognormal/gists/lognormal_structure/TECH_SPEC_LOGNORMAL_STRUCTURE.md

 - All 6 bands achieve p-value > 0.05 on at least one test
 - Q-Q plots visually demonstrate linearity
 - Output matches zfifteen's playground findings
+- Parameter estimates are stable (MLE and MoM within 10% of each other)

 ## Notes